unicode-org/message-format-wg/exploration/number-selection.md

 > .match {$var}
 > 1   {{You have one last chance}}
 > one {{You have {$var} chance remaining}} // needed by languages such as Polish or Russian
+>                                          // such locales typically require other keywords
+>                                          // such as two, few, many, and so forth
 > *   {{You have {$var} chances remaining}}
 > ```